Band Protocol (BAND) wallet

 The reward distribution cycle continues every day, so you'll be able to claim your earned rewards whenever you like.
 The unstacking period for your holding is equivalent to 21 days, and you'll need to claim your rewards before using tokens for transfers or further staking.

-However, you'll retain access to your BAND holding while they're being staked, which means that you can continue sending, receiving, and exchanging tokens online.
+However, you'll retain access to your BAND holding while they're being staked, which means that you can continue sending, receiving, and swapping tokens online.

 Just note that this may impact your earnings, as rewards are continuously calculated based on your real-time balance.